 Wizard #65, Dec.
 1996/Jan.
 1997 (2) − Wolverine cover, double-size issue.
 Bags opened, but has an X-Men/WildCATS poster, and 5.5"x8.5" sheet of 9 gift tags w/various comic characters: Spawn, Milk & Cheese, Lady Death, Witchblade, Hellboy, Avengelyne, Concrete, Animal Mystic, and Bone...$2 ea.
 (View set) (View gift tags)

 Covers Scream Queens and Horror/Sci-Fi movies mostly.
-All Near Mint newsstand copies, no mailing labels.
+All are Near Mint newsstand copies, no mailing labels.
 Cover price was about $6, most of mine are still that.
-Or buy any 5 for $25.
 The publisher wants $10-$20 ea. for these, and is out of most of mine.
 (I see people paying $9.99-$16.99 for these on auction/buy-it-now all the time, why?)
 Requires an "Over 18" age statement:

 January 1997 Vol. 5, #7 − Elvira photo cover.
 Great 12 page article with a few full page pics of Elvira, A.K.A.
 Mistress of the Dark, the Hostess with the Mostest on Elvira's Movie Macabre (you WILL like this!); articles on the Women of Mars Attacks, Sofia Shinas (The Crow II), Lynn Lowry, the amazing Vanessa Taylor & Jacqueline Lovell, Athena Massey, Krista Allen (Emmanuelle Queen of the Galaxy movie, w/some great pics!), Thuy Trang (Crow sequel, Power Rangers movie), and more.
-Have 3 NM copies...$6 ea.
+1 copy NM left!...$6 (View)

 FHM #1, U.S. version, March/April 2000.
 Rachael Leigh Cook cover (and it's not Rachel, or Lee/Liegh or Cooke).
 First USA issue, comes in unopened bag, with a separate supplement of exclusive photos of some of the "World's Sexiest Women", including Jennifer Lopez, Britney Spears, Shania Twain, other celebs and various models.
 A "Men's magazine" (FHM stands for "For Him Magazine"), meaning mature audience.
 Have 2 copies...$8 ea.
 (View)

 Sports Illustrated 25th Anniversary Swimsuit issue, Feb.
 1989 (Vol. 70, #6).
 Kathy Ireland on cover, with inside pics of Rachel Hunter, Stephanie Seymour, Kelly Emberg and more.
 It has all the covers from previous swimsuit issues, and articles on all the cover girls, including legends like Cheryl Tiegs, Christie Brinkley, Elle MacPherson, Paulina Porizkova, Carol Alt, and the rest, in and out of bikinis and thongs.
 Nice near mint newsstand copy, no mailing label, unlike most I see for sale.
-Complete too.
-Seen it priced up to $25, which is nuts, so how about a more reasonable...$8 (View)
+Complete too...$8 (View)

 Signed by Olivia De Berardinis: